-Consider the partition function $\cZ^{pt}$ of the GW--theory of a point.
-This is a partition function of a CohFT on a one--dimensional space, and can be therefore written in coordinates $\{u^{\ell,0}\}_{\ell \ge 0}$.
+Consider the partition function $\cZ^{pt}$ of the GW theory of a point.
+This is a partition function of a CohFT on a one-dimensional space, and can be therefore written in coordinates $\{u^{\ell,0}\}_{\ell \ge 0}$.
 In the next formula take the product of $m+1$ such partition functions indexing however the variables.